Soil Testing Can Save $36 per Acre

 The solution is to have your soils tested every 2-3 years or whenever rotating into a new crop.
 Then, you can spend your fertilizer dollar for nutrients that are most likely to give you a return.
 Last year, the average saving from soil testing was $36 per acre.
 That makes the cost of a soil test a great investment.

 Grass hay, small grains and corn will need nitrogen which can be provided by manure, plowing down a legume crop or from fertilizer.
 The amount of nitrogen fertilizer needed is best determined from your cropping plans and yield goals.

 The best way to determine phosphate, potash and micronutrient needs is to do a soil test.
-If you would like your soil tested, contact Boyd Kitchen to arrange for the sampling of your soils.
+If you would like your soil tested, contact your local Extension Agent to arrange for the sampling of your soils.